OSU-embedded-security-club/ectf-osu-2025/docs/design.typ

       columns: 3,
       align: left,
       table.header([Field Name], [Size], [Relative Size]),
-      [Channel ID], [2 bytes], bytesize(2),
+      [Signature], [64 bytes], bytesize(64),
       [Start Timestamp], [8 bytes], bytesize(8),
       [End Timestamp], [8 bytes], bytesize(8),
+      [Channel ID], [2 bytes], bytesize(2),
-      [Packed Subtree Root Hashes],
+      [Root Hashes],
-      ${24n "bytes" | n in NN^+, n <= 126 }$,
+      ${24n "bytes" | n <= 126 }$,
       box(box(bytesize(24)) + " " + box($...n "times"$)),
     ),
   ),
   caption: [Structure of a subscribe packet],
 )

+The plaintext contents _Start Timestamp_, _End Timestamp_, _Channel ID_, and _Root Hashes_ are signed with $K_"private"$ to form the _Signature_ which is prepended to the data.
+Then, those four fields are encrypted with $K_"subscription"$ using the first 8 bytes of _Signature_ as a nonce, which forms the final subscribe packet.
+This ensures that subscriptions can only be used by the decoder the subscription was generated for.

 The decoder runs the same algorithm using the start and end timestamps as the encoder to figure out where the subtree root hashes are, so no extra metadata is required to positions the hashes, or to know how many there are.

-#let ksub = $k_"subscription"$

-The entire subscription payload is symmetricly encrypted using Salsa20 with a key $#ksub =H(S + "DEVICE_ID")$. #ksub is stored within the decoder as a static variable in the `.rodata` section when it is provisioned and can be used to decrypt a subscription.
-This ensures that subscriptions can only be used by the decoder the subscription was generated for.

 This aspect of the design secures the system in the following ways:

 - @as2[Pirated Subscription]
-  - Encrypting the subscription file with #ksub means that an attacker needs physical access to the decoder which a subscription was generated for.
+  - Encrypting the subscription file with $K_"subscription"$ means that an attacker needs physical access to the decoder which a subscription was generated for.
+Additionally, signing the subscription with asymmetric cryptography ensures that further subscriptions are created by the encoder and cannot be forged by other decoders.
 In the Pirated Subscription scenario, the attacker is given a subscription file for a device id which they do not have, so it is not possible to extract the key and decrypt the subscription to apply it to the attacker's own decoder.

 == Signatures <signature>